This Step: Take Drivers Education

 - Parent Taught Driver Education (PTDE)

-For those younger than 18, you’ll complete two portions of drivers ed: classroom hours (before you get an instruction permit) and behind-the-wheel training (after you get an instruction permit).
+For those younger than 18 years old, you’ll complete two portions of drivers ed: classroom hours (before you get a learner license) and behind-the-wheel training (after you get a learner license).
 For the classroom portion, you’ll receive proof of completion through the drivers ed program.
 Hang on to this certificate, as you'll need to present it to the Texas Department of Public Safety when applying for your instruction permit.
-If you opted for PTDE, you'll submit to the state the Parental Driver Education Affidavit (DL-90A) and Classroom Instruction and Behind-the-Wheel Record (DL-91A and DL-91B) instead.
+If you opted for PTDE, you'll submit to the state the Parental Driver Education Affidavit (DL-90A) and Classroom Instruction and Behind-the-Wheel Record (DL-91A) instead.

 Find a Local Driver Education Provider